 ADA National Network: Regional ADA Centers provide information, guidance and training on the Americans with Disabilities Act.
-They can assist job seekers in identifying information to assist them with their job search.
-They can also assist individuals with disabilities in understanding their employment process rights and responsibilities under the ADA.
+They can help job seekers with disabilities understand their employment process rights under the ADA.

-JobTIPS: JobTIPS is a free program designed to help individuals with disabilities, such as autism, explore career interests, seek and obtain employment, and successfully maintain employment.
-JobTIPS addresses the social and behavioral differences that might make identifying, obtaining, and keeping a job more difficult for an individual with a disability.
+JobTIPS Student: This free online program offers real world examples and assistance to teens and adults transitioning to the workplace.
+The program addresses the social and behavioral differences that might make identifying, obtaining, and keeping a job more difficult for an individual with a disability.

 mySkills myFuture: This U.S. Department of Labor website helps laid-off workers and other career changers find new occupations to explore.
 Users can identify occupations that require skills and knowledge similar to their current or previous job, learn more about these suggested matches, locate local training programs, and/or apply for jobs.